RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Revoking the certificates of subscribers found to have acted in a manner counter to their obligations in accordance with section 9.6.3.

 - Operating or providing for the services of an on-line repository, and informing the repository service provider of their obligations if applicable.

+This CP will be reviewed and updated as appropriate when Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <http://www.cabforum.org>
+are updated.

 ### RA Representations and Warranties